Canon 1200D vs Nikon D700

 Studio photographers will appreciate that the Nikon D700 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1200D and the D700 have been discontinued, but can regularly be found used on eBay.
 The D700 was replaced by the Nikon D800, while the 1200D was followed by the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1200D vs Nikon D700